Time Limits to File a Car Accident Claim in New York

 If we believe a legal claim on your behalf is appropriate, and you agree to proceed, we will pursue it with attorneys dedicated to maximizing the compensation you receive.

-Below are deadlines imposed by New York state law for seeking compensation after a car accident.
+Below are deadlines imposed by New York state law for seeking compensation after an accident.
 Contact us today through our 24-hour answering service at (607) 304-4121 or our online contact form for a free review of your case.

-Don’t Miss a Deadline after a New York Car Accident
+Don’t Miss a Deadline after a Car Accident

 New York law requires that you meet very specific deadlines soon after being involved in a collision.
 Some requirements are clear-cut, but some have conditions that may be confusing.
-In general, a car accident victim in New York must act within these time limits:
+In general, an accident victim in New York must act within these time limits:

 - File accident report: 10-day deadline.